Practicing if and switch

 - Write a statement that sets

-statement that accomplishes this in the previous exercise, so you just need to rewrite it using the conditional operator. - Write a statement that sets
+myVarto0ifinitialis an upper-case letter, and to1otherwise.
+You already wrote anifstatement that accomplishes this in the previous exercise, so you just need to rewrite it using the conditional operator. - Write a statement that sets

-is less than or equal to 500. - Write a statement that doubles the value of
+initialto'B'ifmyVaris greater than 500 and to'S'ifmyVaris less than or equal to 500. - Write a statement that doubles the value of

-and adds 1 to the value ofmyVar
+myVarifdayis"Sat"or"Sun"and adds 1 to the value ofmyVarotherwise.

 ToUpper()